MicrosoftDocs/win32/desktop-src/WEC/setting-up-a-source-initiated-subscription.md

 ### Configure certificate mapping on the Event Collector

 1. Create new local user.
+2. Make it local Administrator on the collector.
-2. Create the certificate mapping using a certificate that is present in the machine’s “Trusted Root Certification Authorities” or “Intermediate Certification Authorities”.
+3. Create the certificate mapping using a certificate that is present in the machine’s “Trusted Root Certification Authorities” or “Intermediate Certification Authorities”.

     This is the certificate of the Root or Intermediate CA that issued the certificates installed on the Event Source computers *(to avoid confusion, this is the CA immediately above the certificate in the certificate chain)*:

     **winrm create winrm/config/service/certmapping?Issuer**=&lt;_Thumbprint of the issuing CA certificate_&gt;**+Subject=&#42;+URI=&#42; @{UserName="**&lt;_username_&gt;**";Password="**&lt;_password_&gt;**"} -remote:localhost**

-3. From a client test the listener and the certificate mapping with the following command:
+4. From a client test the listener and the certificate mapping with the following command:

     **winrm g winrm/config -r:https://**&lt;_Event Collector FQDN_&gt;**:5986 -a:certificate -certificate:"**&lt;_Thumbprint of the client authentication certificate_&gt;**"**